Bahama

 (Courtesy Duke Rare Book and Manuscript Collection.
 Scanned by digital Durham.)

 The former Balltown community became known as Bahama, pronounced Ba-Hay-Ma, a portmanteau from the surnames of three prominent area families, Ball, Harris, and Mangum.
 By the beginning of the twentieth century, Bahama had grown to establish a post office, the A. W. Tilley and Turner and Hill stores, a graded public school with three teachers, and the Tilley Brothers’ Roller Mill.
-The Durham and Lynchburg railroad became the Durham and Northern Railroad, and later the Norfolk and Western railroad.
+The Lynchburg & Durham Railroad was leased by Norfolk & Western in 1892 and operated under its original name until being absorbed into the Norfolk Southern Railroad in the 1980s.

 1914 Map showing 'Bahma' junction.